 Civil partnerships for mixed sex couples

 Did you know that civil partnerships are now for opposite sex couples as well as same sex couples?
-The first civil partnership can take place on 31 December 2019.
+The first opposite sex civil partnership took place in Southampton on 31 December 2019.

 Please contact the ceremonies team on 023 8091 5327 or by email using our get in touch form.